 Schools should pass on relevant information about the student to the employer and advise on the suitability of a student for a particular placement.

 Where there is a third party organising the placements, they should work together with the school/college, ensuring there is no duplication in arrangements or processes.

 As the work experience organiser, your company needs to take reasonable steps to satisfy itself that any work-related risks to a student are managed by the employer.
 Reasonable checks should be kept in proportion to the risks involved without second-guessing the employer’s assessments and procedures.
 It is the employer who is responsible for workplace health and safety and discussion with them will help you identify workplaces or tasks that would not be suitable for certain students.

 It is important that work experience organisers do not introduce unnecessary additional paperwork that could lead to employers being discouraged from offering placements.
 It is likely to be far more informative to talk with the employer about what work the student will do, what the relevant precautions are, and the planned arrangements for the induction, training and supervision of the student.

 No, a separate risk assessment, specifically for work experience students, is not necessary as long as your existing assessment already considers the specific factors for young people.
 Furthermore, there is no requirement to re-assess the risks each time an employer takes on a new work experience student, provided the new student has no particular needs.

-Employers' liability insurance policies already cover work placements provided your insurer is a member of ABI, so there is no need for an employer to obtain any additional employers' liability insurance if they take on work experience students.
+Employers' liability insurance policies already cover work placements provided your insurer is a member of ABI, or Lloyds, so there is no need for an employer to obtain any additional employers' liability insurance if they take on work experience students.